-The Kirov Region is located in the eastern part of the East European Plain in central European Russia.
+The Kirov Region is located in the eastern part of the East European Plain of Russia.
 The main topographical features are the Vyatskie Ridges in the central part of the region, the Verkhnekamskaya Upland (elevations to 337 m) in the northeast, and the Northern (Severnye) Ridges in the north.
 The region has an area of 120 800 km2 and extends 570 km from north to south and 440 km from west to east.
 The population of Kirov Region is 1272100 people; 70% of the population is urban.
-Ethnicly the population is divided on Russians - 67.57%, Kazakhs - 16.33%, Tatars - 6.62%, and others - 9.48%, according to National Census (2010).
+Ethnicly the population is divided on Russians – 67.57%, Kazakhs – 16.33%, Tatars – 6.62%, and others – 9.48%, according to National Census (2010).

 The region borders on Tatarstan and the Republic of Mari El in the south, Volgograd Region in the west, Arkhangelsk Region and the Komi Republic in the north, the Komi-Permyak Autonomous District in the northeast, and the Udmurt Republic in the southeast, which ensures stable internal and foreign economic ties.
 Kirov Region has a well-developed transportation system of main railway lines and highways, and there is an airport.